 Another thing you might want to check out on the east coast is the Barrier Island Sanctuary which is dedicated to the protection of sea turtles.
 It’s a half hour drive from the beach and you can go on a guided walk through the sanctuary and learn all about the conservation of sea turtles.
 This east coast beach is less than an hour’s drive from Orlando and sits on Florida’s East Coast.

-Not only is Bowman’s Beach one of the best beaches in Florida, it is often voted as one of the best beaches in the United States.
+Not only is Bowman’s Beach one of the best beaches in Florida, but it is also often voted as one of the best beaches in the United States.
 Sanibel Island is located just off the coast of Fort Myers and sits in the Gulf of Mexico.
 The area is known for high-end resorts and seafood restaurants as well as historic architecture.

 There is never a dull moment in Fort Lauderdale, with thousands of yachts and cruise ships visiting its coastlines each year.
 Fort Lauderdale Beach is one of the city’s premier beaches located at the heart of Fort Lauderdale.

 Grab an umbrella and beach chair and just soak in the fact that you’re gazing out over the Atlantic Ocean.
 Or you can get out and get involved in any one of the dozens of activities happening simultaneously on one of Florida’s most beautiful beaches.
 You can try out parasailing, scuba diving, jet skiing and even rent a boat and take it for a sail.